MonkeManX/monkemanx.github.io/content/articles/Commentary_9th_Sermon_Eckhart.md

 I want to edn with the following thought

-> "The Poetry does not matter, what matters is what the poem points at hwat it allows us to see, feel, and most of all hear.
+> The Poetry does not matter, what matters is what the poem points at hwat it allows us to see, feel, and most of all hear.
 If poetry were ever to reach its goal, fidn at what it aims at, than this would lead anihaltion of poetry.
 > The idea of decreation is imporant,  since The only way we can draw close to the thing itself, is by approaching it from negatives, by using logic of poetry of ascendation and negation, that percede, through contradiction, antitheses and paradox.
 > Disjoint opposite, does not result in anything positive, it is rather through the continious workd of negation that word can point darkly as what surpasses them.
-The thing itself, can only find voice when words break.", On Mysticism: The Experience of Ectasy.
+The thing itself, can only find voice when words break.
+>
+> ~ On Mysticism: The Experience of Ectasy.

 In the end, the content of meister echkard sermon is not what really matters, what matters is what it aims at, the unintelligible connection with the divine it provides us.